 The LEA and schools use information obtained from the state assessment and additional assessments to assist in diagnosing and teaching.
 A plan of action will be formulated for each student failing to meet at or above proficient levels of academic achievement.
 Results of all assessments are analyzed annually for comparability.
-Students identified with academic difficulty on standardized tests in the areas of reading and math are provided intervention.
-This may take place during the school day with intervention provided by a part-time tutor.
-Many of the Title schools provide after school intervention programs with intervention designed to meet at-risk students' needs.
+Students identified with academic difficulty on standardized tests in the areas of reading and math\are provided intervention.
+This may take place during the school day with intervention provided by a students' needs.
 The schools analyze assessment data to determine what additional academic curriculum materials are needed to supplement existing programs and Title I funds are used to purchase such items.
 In addition, students who have been identified with a weakness in math and/or reading are provided opportunities to attend before and after school tutoring as well as summer academic camps.